zongyouke/accent-classifer/README.md

    - "pitch" series: Praat-generated pitch curves generated from the spectrogram dataset.
    - "formant" series: Praat-generated formant curves generated from the spectrogram dataset.

-2. Make sure that .
+2. Make sure that you create a shortcut to the file folders in your own Google drive, so that the code can retrieve all the data correctly.